Financial Aid Frequently Asked Questions

 My parents aren’t helping me pay for college.
 Do I need parental information on the FAFSA?

-Even if your parents don’t contribute money toward your education, you are considered a dependent of your parents and need their information unless you can answer yes to any of these questions for 2018-2019.
+Even if your parents don’t contribute money toward your education, you are considered a dependent of your parents and need their information unless you can answer yes to any of these questions:

 Is there any additional funding available to help with the costs?